FrankChinedu/book_a_meal_ALC/README.md

 * [License](#license)

-# Book a meal
+# Book-Eat

-Book a meal App is one of a kind food software application that solves the problem accessibility of good and well prepared hygienic meal.
+Book-Eat is a food booking App.
+Is one of a kind food software application that solves the problem accessibility of good and well prepared hygienic meal.

 it as easy as logining into the application and selecting a meal prepared by the world